 Becoming more involved in your own care and health

 How to enable people to thrive by feeling more motivated, confident and in control of managing their own health and care.
 If you'd like to find out more about the ways in which health and care staff are helping patients become more involved in their own care, please visit the Better Conversations Better Health website here.
-You might also like to watch the short video (click on the link in the photograph) to hear patients talking about their experiences.
+You might also like to watch the short video.

 Me and My Medicines -"It's OK to ask" (Medicines Communication Charter)

 Conversations with patients, their family members and carers reveal that all too often patients leave a consultation or other health professional encounter with unresolved medicines related issues.
 Questions that they should have asked but didn’t or issues and concerns that for whatever reason have not been shared or discussed when they should have been.
 Graham Prestwich, Author of Medicines Communication Charter

 This is a patient led project, supported by Leeds Area Prescribing Committee and the School of Medicines Optimisation.
 Have a look at the Medicines Communication Charter and let us know what you think.
 For further information and access to materials that can be used and shared widely please visit this website: www.leedssouthandeastccg.nhs.uk/me-and-my-medicines/